DamionG22/software-dev-portfolio/README.md

   ### Description
   A react web page to serve as public online resume/portfolio for my software development work.
+Screenshots of how the site should appear will be included in the bottom.

   ### Installation
-  For installation users can follow the web pages url" "
+  For installation users can follow the web pages url" https://damiong22.github.io/software-dev-portfolio/ "

   ### Usage
   NA